 To open short positions on EUR/USD, you need:

-Trading is carried out just below the 30 and 50 moving averages, which indicates an active opposition of buyers and sellers.
+Trading is carried out below the 30 and 50 daily moving averages, which indicates the formation of a certain pressure on the euro.

 Description of indicators

 - Moving average (moving average, determines the current trend by smoothing out volatility and noise).
 Period 50.
 It is marked in yellow on the chart.

 - Moving average (moving average, determines the current trend by smoothing out volatility and noise).
 Period 30.
 It is marked in green on the chart.

 - MACD indicator (Moving Average Convergence/Divergence — convergence/divergence of moving averages) Quick EMA period 12.
 Slow EMA period to 26.
 SMA period 9